 Directly under its president, the LGUGC has created the Risk Management Office and one of its functions is to undertake the review of all projects of LGUGC to determine their compliance to prescribed environment and social safeguards requirements.
 This will be done in coordination with NEA which will conduct the initial screening of the proposed project and advice the proponent/s of applicable safeguard processes and requirements.
-The ECPCG PMO Head together with the account officers will ensure that the project proposals for review and approval of the LGUGC Board comply with the requirements set forth in the ESSF.
-The PMO will be staffed with dedicated technical expert who will act as the safeguards specialist and be responsible for the conduct of the environmental and social safeguards due diligence for the project.
+The LGUGC will be staffed with dedicated technical experts who will act as safeguards specialists and be responsible for the conduct of the environmental and social safeguards due diligence for the project.
 During the safeguards consultation meeting with project proponents and attended by the WB Safeguards task team members, the LGUGC expressed its commitment to provide technical assistance to its clients and support them during project packaging to ensure adequate compliance to safeguards requirements.
 LGUGC also committed to the conduct of regular capacity building activities involving their staff and other concerned agencies during the life of this project.